Fisherville Brooks Wildlife Refuge

 Fisherville Brook Wildlife Refuge

-Pardon Joslin Road can only be accessed by these directions, GPS, Google Maps and other mobile directions are not accurate due to the road conditions.
-Please follow these directions to arrive safely at the wildlife refuge:
+Please Note: GPS, including Apple Maps and other mobile directions, are not always accurate due to the road conditions.
+Please follow the directions below to arrive safely at the wildlife refuge.

 Directions: Take Route 95 to Route 4 to Route 102 north.
 Turn right onto Widow Sweets Road (just after the Exeter's Town Clerk's Office and across from Anderson's Place).
 Take second right onto Pardon Joslin Road (a dirt road).
 Travel approximately 1 mile.
 Parking lot is on the right side of road by a large Fisherville Brook Wildlife Refuge sign.